NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

 Logging
 =======

-All IO classes by default have logging using the standard :mod:`logging` module: already set up.
+All IO classes by default have logging using the standard :mod:`logging` module already set up.
 The logger name is the same as the fully qualified class name, e.g. :class:`neo.io.nixio.NixIO`.
 The :attr:`class.logger` attribute holds the logger for easy access.